 State Surplus Property

 STATE SURPLUS property is made available by priority to state government entities on a “first come, first serve” basis.
+A Virtual Warehouse of property available to Illinois state agencies is available here.
 When property is no longer needed by state government, property is made available next to units of local government (cities, towns, counties, etc) and non-profit organizations (501c, organizations providing assistance to homeless, food banks, etc.).
 State Surplus also administers recycling programs.
 Our Recycling services help state agencies to properly dispose of or recycle unusable items if they cannot be re-distributed by Surplus Property to other state entities.
 Local governments, qualifying not-for-profit organizations and the public may view the available State surplus equipment at central warehouse in Springfield Mondays thru Friday (except holidays) from 12:30 p.m. until 4 p.m.
 A nominal service charge is assessed depending on the age and condition of each item of property to cover overhead costs.

 Often called "the eBay® of Illinois," iBid is the State's online auction website.
 The iBid web site allows users to browse and bid for items currently available for sale at public auction.
 Auctions are held weekly at http://ibid.illinois.gov and interested bidders can find vehicles, office furniture, electronics, machine shop equipment...and much more each week!